 A GSHP system can be designed to deliver heat hydronically and/or by forced air.
 In a forced air configuration, it can, of course, also provide air conditioning.
 Hydronic configurations, in addition to supplying baseboard, radiators, and radiant floor systems, can also provide heat to hot tubs, swimming pools, and sidewalks/driveways for snow and ice melt.
 Finally, the system can also provide or supplement your potable hot water needs.

 So why wouldn’t you switch to geothermal?
-Well… the initial investment is greater: to convert a 2000 square foot home to geothermal will typically cost $20-25K.
+Well… the initial investment is greater: to convert a 2200 square foot home to geothermal will typically cost $22-31K for forced-air systems.
 (Don’t forget… a GSHP will outlive most other heating & cooling systems by 50% or more.)
-There are government incentives available which could significant offset this cost, including:
+There are government incentives available which, cumulatively, could offset half to two-thirds of this cost, including:

 - No increase in property tax (in most jurisdictions) despite an increase in the value of your home